hpcc-systems/MAF/packages/aws/README.md

 ### `When {jsonObject} is sent to queue {string}`

+Sends a new message to the SQS queue name provided.
+The first queue that matches the provided name will be used. `lastRun` will contain the message id and message

+### `When {jsonObject} is sent to queue url {string}`

-Sends a new message to the SQS queue provided. `lastRun` will contain the message id and message
+Sends a new message to the SQS queue URL provided. `lastRun` will contain the message id and message

 ### `When the next message is received from queue {string}`